MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-help.md

 - If you enable this policy setting, DEP for HTML Help Executable is turned off.
 This will allow certain legacy ActiveX controls to function without DEP shutting down HTML Help Executable.

-- If you disable or do not configure this policy setting, DEP is turned on for HTML Help Executable.
+- If you disable or don't configure this policy setting, DEP is turned on for HTML Help Executable.
 This provides an additional security benefit, but HTLM Help stops if DEP detects system memory abnormalities.
 <!-- DisableHHDEP-Description-End -->

 <!-- DisableHHDEP-Editable-Begin -->